lesserkuma/FlashGBX/README.md

 * Depending on your system configuration, you may have to use `pip` and `python` commands instead of `pip3` and `python3`.

+* As macOS versions 10.13 and older don’t ship with a driver for the insideGadgets GBxCart RW device, you can either upgrade your macOS version to 10.14+ or manually install a driver which is available [here](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver).

-* On older systems such as MacOS X El Capitan 10.11, you may run into an error that says `TypeError: 'Shiboken.ObjectType' object is not iterable`.
-Installing [Python 3.7.9](https://www.python.org/downloads/release/python-379/) instead of the latest available version may resolve this issue.
-If that still doesn’t work, you can try to uninstall PySide2 (`pip uninstall PySide2`) and then run FlashGBX again in command line interface mode.
+* If you run into an error that says `TypeError: 'Shiboken.ObjectType' object is not iterable`, you can try to uninstall and re-install the Python package *PySide2*, or you can run FlashGBX in command line interface mode using the command `python3 -m FlashGBX --cli`.

 * For save data backup/restore on Game Boy Advance reproduction cartridges, depending on how it was built, you may have to manually select the save type for it to work properly.
 However, the save data backup/restore feature may not work on certain reproduction cartridges with batteryless-patched ROMs.
 As those cartridges use the same flash chip for both ROM and save data storage, a full ROM backup will usually include the save data.
 Also, when flashing a new unpatched ROM to a cartridge like this, the game may not be able to save progress without soldering in a battery.
 See the [Flash Cart DB website](https://flashcartdb.com/index.php/Clone_and_Repo_Cart_Problems) for more information.